rancher/terraform-local-rke2-config/terraform.md

 The word "Module" is used in three contexts:

-1. As a reference to an independent module published in a/the Terraform registry (Independent Module/XMod)
+1. As a reference to an external module published in a/the Terraform registry (External Module/XMod)
    - this reference is like a library call or an import statement (although it does have parameters)
-   - the reference will be pulled in and compiled just before run time
+   - the reference will be pulled in and compiled at init time, like a provider
    - versions of this module must be pinned to prevent inconsistent builds
 2. As a reference to a local module (Local Module/LMod)
    - this reference is like a function call